 A lease purchase agreement in real estate is a rent-to-own contract between a tenant and a landlord for the former to purchase the property at a later point in time.
 The renter pays the seller an option fee at an agreed-upon purchase price, giving them exclusive rights to buy the property.

-Both parties agree to what the purchasing price of the home will be at the end of the lease term.
+Both parties agree to what the purchase price of the home will be at the end of the lease term.
 The agreement will likely include a stipulation that a portion of the monthly rent goes toward a down payment.
-The renter should be confident that they can secure a mortgage at the end of the lease or else they forfeit the option to purchase.
+The renter should be confident that they can secure a mortgage at the end of the lease, or else they forfeit the purchase option.

-The difference between a lease option and lease purchase agreement is that the lease option only obligates the seller to sell.
+The difference between a lease option and a lease purchase agreement is that the lease option only obligates the seller to sell.
 A lease purchase agreement commits both parties to the sale barring breach of contract or the buyer’s inability to secure a mortgage.
-Buyers are also typically required to pay for maintenance costs, property taxes and insurance, and can expect to pay a higher rent than market share in order to contribute to a down payment.
+Buyers are also typically required to pay for maintenance costs, property taxes and insurance and can expect to pay higher than fair market rent to contribute to a down payment.

 How To Structure A Lease Purchase Agreement

 Lease purchase agreements often include two distinct contracts: one for the lease agreement and the other for the end-of-lease sale.
 These two different contracts will include cross-default provisions that make certain clauses mutually exclusive.
-That is, if you breach one provision, such as missing rent, it may trigger an automatic breach in the purchase contract.
+That is, if you breach one provision, such as missing a monthly payment, it may trigger an automatic breach in the purchase contract.

 The lease agreement will include all the standard elements of a traditional lease along with a few special clauses, such as requiring the buyer to pay for maintenance costs, property taxes and insurance fees.
 Unsurprisingly, the lease should outline how long the lease period will be and the monthly rent amount.
-Lease purchase agreements will often have longer lease periods, typically up to 3 years.
+Lease purchase agreements will often have a longer period for the lease, typically up to 3 years.

 Some special clauses to look out for include the option fee amount, purchase price and down payment.
 Both parties will agree to an option fee, which legally binds the landlord to sell the property to the tenant if they so choose at the end of the lease, even if the landlord changes their mind.
 Such an agreement comes at a cost.
 The option fee can be any amount and is nonrefundable.